ercpe/tvdb-rest/README.md

 `tvdb-rest` is a client implementation of the [TVDB REST API](https://api.thetvdb.com/swagger).
 This library *does not* support the "old" XML api!

+`tvdb-rest` supports Python 3.4+.
+Python 2.7 may work, but isn't supported.

 ## Usage

 To use the REST API, you need an TVDB API key.
 See http://thetvdb.com/wiki/index.php?title=Programmers_API on how to obtain one.